 We recommend using Canva, but many websites or even apps are capable of producing professional-looking artwork.

 (Here is a sample photo for an Instagram Story Giveaway.
 In this method users will be sharing this on their Instagram stories, thus you want it to stand out and not get clicked by.)

 Next, decide what type of contest you would like to do.
 First, choose your social media, and then decide which method you want to use.
 A few options are as follows:

 - Photo Contests

 - Caption Contests

 - Newsletter contest

 From a brand perspective, people are less likely to enter if the entry requirements include following on multiple social platforms.
-Asking someone to follow on Instagram, Twitter, and Like on Facebook will often lead them to deciding it’s not worth their time.
+Asking someone to follow on Instagram, Twitter, and like on Facebook will often lead them to decide it’s not worth their time.
 Try and keep it to one social media platform per contest.
 However, this differs in some situations.
 Notably, when a person is behind the campaign.
 If you already have a large fanbase, getting people to crossover is much easier.

 Check out this example, wherein a girl gained 1 million followers by only spending around $10,000, less than $0.01 per follower.
-Obviously this ROI is an outlier, but it showcases that anything is possible.
+Obviously, this ROI is an outlier, but it showcases that anything is possible.

 Step #3: Promotion